cpp-tutor/pseudocode-compiler/README.md

 # pseudocode-compiler

-A utility and CGI program which translates AQA's GCSE pseudocode specification (course code 8525) to Javascript, ready for execution in a browser of by Node.JS/Spidermonkey.
+A utility and CGI program which translates AQA's GCSE pseudocode specification (course code 8525) to Javascript, ready for execution in a browser or by Node.JS/Spidermonkey.

 ## Building under Windows